top of page

 Day 3: Banff Springs Golf Course for the boys, Bow Falls trail hike, shopping, and Banff Upper Hot Springs for the girls, Balkan for Greek Night

 The Bow Falls trailhead is right in the town of Banff, so this easy hike pairs well with shopping.
 After our "workout", we soothed our muscles in Banff's Upper Hot Springs where the water temperature ranges from 98-104 degrees.
-If you're a hot springs aficionado, you can also check out Miette or Radium Hot Springs, where the water is hotter and richer in minerals.
+If you love hot springs, you can also check out Miette or Radium Hot Springs, where the water is hotter and richer in minerals.

 Golf for the boys, shopping and soak for the girls